-Resource property expenditures for the three months ended May 31, 2021 (the "Quarter") totalled \$553,272, a 643% increase from the level of expenditures (\$74,498) for the same quarter in fiscal 2020 ("Fiscal 2020"), primarily due to the expenditures incurred on the 5,000 tonne bulk sampling program completed during the Quarter on the Separation Rapids Lithium Project ("Separation Rapids").
-Of these expenditures, 93% were incurred on Separation Rapids, and 7% were incurred on the Lilypad Cesium-Tantalum Project ("Lilypad").
+Resource property expenditures for the three months ended August 31, 2021 (the "Quarter") totalled \$441,637, a 185% increase from the level of expenditures in the comparative quarter in 2020 (\$154,717).
+This increase was primarily driven by the exploration program at the Lilypad Cesium-Tantalum Project, which was conducted during the Quarter.
+Of these expenditures, 30% were incurred on the Separation Rapids Lithium Project, 2% were incurred on the Nechalacho Project and 68% were incurred on the Lilypad Cesium-Tantalum Project.